SouvikGorain/Delivery_Robot_Using_ROS2Humble/README.md

 vi.
 Do remember to perform Colcon build after each and every change made in and among packages. vii.
-Use teleop_twist_keyboard to spawn the turtlebot throughout the environment to map it and then save the map using ros2 run map_server map_saver_cli -f ~ path of directory where u want to save it.
+Use teleop_twist_keyboard to spawn the turtlebot throughout the environment to map it and then save the map using ros2 run map_server map_saver_cli -f ~ path of directory where u want to save it. viii.
+This will generate the .yaml , .pgm and .rviz and .lua files.
+Make sure to save them in config package. ix.
+Then for hotel waiter robot launch its launch file which will subsequently launch your robot in rviz and gazebo.
-This will generate the .yaml , .pgm and .
+x.
+Then run this command to launch the buttons created for each and every table ros2 run delivery_robot delivery_waiter.